 The IRS would require you to pay a $186 application fee and your first monthly payment of the 24 month payments.
 You make payments while the Offer is pending.
 If you qualify for a fee waiver you do not need to pay the application fee.
 Nor do you need to pay any payments while the Offer is pending.

 The Cheapest Offer In Compromise

 The Offer In Compromise paid within five months saves more money in most cases.
 We try to get our clients this type of Offer In Compromise in most cases that we do.
 If you cannot pay the 20% down but can afford the monthly payment, the 24 month option might be for you.
 Not everyone qualifies for an Offer In Compromise.
 Be wary of salespeople at tax relief companies that state you qualify right away over the phone.

-If you want an Offer In Compromise and need help, give us a call at (888) 515-4829 or submit a request for us to call you on our Contact Us page.
+If you want an Offer In Compromise and need help, submit a request for us to call you on our sign-up page.
 One of our tax attorneys will give you an accurate assessment on your case.